marcosjroig/snake-and-ladders/README.md

 It is possible that two players land in the same position, when that happens, for my implementation there is no change, so I am not moving down any of the players.
 Other implements may do.

 I didn't implement the option to clean the screen and play again.
 The main idea I had when starting doing it was to focus more on the Object Oriented part of the game and make it simple.

+## Key desitions, design and code

+In this section I will respond to these questions:
+- How did you approach the problem?
+- How did you make key design decisions and what alternatives did you consider?
+- How do you envision your solution evolving in the future?